ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 ## Related information

 * App ID provides a default configuration to help with the initial set up of your identity providers.
 Prior to publishing your app, [update the configuration to your own credentials](../services/appid/identity-providers.html).
+You will also be able to [customize the login widget](../services/appid/login-widget.html#login-widget).